ghautham-sam01/CS214Proj2/README.md

 Test cases:

-1. In order to check property 1 we will use batchmode to run a file with the following lines
+1. In order to check property 1 we will use batchmode to run a file with the following contents

+    ```
+    pwd
+    cd foo
+    exit
+    ```

    If there are no